Ivymount Community Outreach & Services

 Maryland residents can apply for up to $2000 annually through DDA Low Intensity Support Services.
 LISS funds can be used to pay for our outreach programs.
 Click HERE for more information on the random selection process.

 Our Self Advocacy Program is approved by DORS for Pre-ETS funding.
 Speak to your DORS Counselor to apply.
-Click on the links below to download more information on the DORS Pre-Employment Transition Services.
+Click HERE for more information about DORS Pre-Employment Transition Services

 Community Resources and Events